 Load Deflection refers to the amount of sagging occurring between load arms.

-In a cantilever rack with two upright columns, the horizontal distance between the cantilever arms should be half the length of the items being stored, leaving 1/4 of the length hanging over on each end.
-In a rack with three upright columns, the distance between cantilever arms should be 1/3 of the product length, leaving 1/6 of the product length hanging over on each end.
+In a cantilever rack with two upright columns, the horizontal distance between the cantilever arms should be half the length of the items being stored, leaving 1/4 of the length hanging over each end.
+In a rack with three upright columns, the distance between cantilever arms should be 1/3 of the product length, leaving 1/6 of the product length hanging over each end.

-Common Cantilever Rack Design Questions to Ask:
+Common Cantilever Rack Design Questions to Ask

 - Length?
 Width?
 Height?

-- Weight per bundle of product?
+- Weight per bundle of the product?

 - How many arms are needed to support your product?

 - Inclined Arms (20 degree)?

 - Straight (3/8″ per foot pitch to compensate for deflection)?

-- Lip needed on cantilever arms?
+- Size of lip needed on cantilever arms?

-- Length of arm needed?
+- Arm length needed?
 Capacity per arm?

-- Single or double sided rack?
+- Single or double-sided rack?

-- Overall height of rack system?
+- Overall height of the rack system?